mendersoftware/mender-docs/09.Add-ons/20.Monitor/50.Advanced-use-cases/docs.md

 Since the Checks and Subsystems are represented by a directory structure there is an option to modify the files directly instead of using the CLI tool.

 ### Using the library

+!!
+You must run the following lines with root permission

 To use the Mender Monitor library, first you need to source the environment with the function set provided to interact with the Mender Server and Monitor logic.

 ```bash